EMERGE: A Benchmark for Updating Knowledge Graphs with Emerging Textual Knowledge: EMERGE

+\textbf{KG deltas generation.}~To evaluate model performance when updating increasingly outdated KGs with emerging knowledge, we generate cumulative weekly \textit{deltas} of up to five weeks for each snapshot (see \cref{fig:pipeline}).
+Each delta is the difference between two KG snapshots, $G_{t+\Delta} - G_t$, where $\Delta$ denotes the window length.

+We design the TKGU operations in \cref{sec:problem-definition} to capture all the KG changes observed in these deltas.
+Concretely, \textit{\opexists} covers triples that are present in $G_t$ and $G_{t+\Delta}$, \textit{\opadd} captures new emerging relations in $G_{t+\Delta}$ between entities already existing in $G_t$, and \textit{\opmintadd} and \textit{\opinfer} span emerging relations between entities where subject or object do not exist in $G_t$, and is introduced in $G_{t+\Delta}$.
+Finally, \opdeprecate~includes (i) edges removed between snapshots (present in $G_t$ but not in $G_{t+\Delta}$), and (ii) edges explicitly deprecated within the delta window, as indicated by Wikidata triple qualifiers (Appendix~\ref{sec:appendix:qualifiers}).
+We mark these triples as deprecated rather than removing them, since the underlying fact does not change but expires within the delta interval.

 \textbf{Aligning KG deltas with text.} For each delta in a given snapshot $t$, we retrieve the newly introduced Wikipedia passages within the temporal window corresponding to that delta.
 Following the approach of \cite{cabot2021rebel, elsahar2019t}, we then \textit{align} these passages with triples in each of the KG deltas by matching the annotated hyperlinked entity mentions in each of the passages to the corresponding entities in the triples.
-We refer to this distant supervision process as the \textit{alignment} step (see \Figref{fig:pipeline}).
-The resulting text-triple pairs are subsequently refined in the \textit{curation} step (see \secref{sec:quality-control}) to retain only those pairs in which the textual content supports the associated TKGU operations defined in \secref{sec:problem-definition}.
+We refer to this distant supervision process as the \textit{alignment} step (see \cref{fig:pipeline}).
+The resulting text-triple pairs are subsequently refined in the \textit{curation} step (see \cref{sec:quality-control}) to retain only those pairs in which the textual content supports the associated KG changes.